imagej/imagej.github.io/_pages/Colocalization_Analysis.md

 ## Sample datasets

-Let's open a sample data set that we know should have very good colocalization because the 2 subunits of a dimeric protein are stained with green and red dyes respectively.
-The methods of Pearson, Manders, Costes and Li should work very well for this sample, but maybe we can see some problems with the data?
-Maybe we can decide if the data is suitable for this analysis or not?
+This first sample data set that has very good colocalization because the 2 subunits of a dimeric protein are stained with green and red dyes respectively.
+The methods of Pearson, Manders, Costes and Li should work very well for this sample, but this dataset fails many of the quality checks addressed in the section below.

-**Open this sample data file [colocsample1bRGB\_BG.tif](https://fiji.sc/samples/colocsample1bRGB_BG.tif).** Then use the "Image > Color > Split Channels" menu command to get a separate z stack for the 2 dyes (you can throw the blue one away!).
+[colocsample1bRGB\_BG.tif](https://fiji.sc/samples/colocsample1bRGB_BG.tif): Use the "Image > Color > Split Channels" menu command to get a separate z stack for the 2 dyes (you can throw the blue one away!).

-If you like, you can change the look up tables of the images (LUTs) so one is "green" and one is "magenta".
-Of course the colors here are always false.
-These false colors are only useful to tell which channel is which.
-The optoelectronic detectors we use only see photons, and don't know what color they are; that is determined by the fluorescence emission filters we use.
-There is no such thing as a green dye or a red dye, since they have broad emission spectra not a single wavelength corresponding to a certain "color".
-If I want to show DAPI in green and EGFP as magenta, there is nothing "wrong" about that.
+In addition to this dataset, Fiji comes pre-loaded with many sample images found under the "File > Open Samples" menu.
+Of these, there are a few multi-channel images that can be used as inputs in Colocalization plugins (though they don't  necessarily have any spatial correlation between the channels):

+- Confocal series
+- Fluorescent Cells
+- Fly Brain
+- HeLa Cells
+- Mitosis (multi-frame image)
+- Neuron (good colcoalization between red and green channel)
+- Organ of corti
+- First instar brain

-## Precautions and notes
+## Notes and precautions

+### Should I analyze 2D or 3D images?

+Cells, and everything within them and outside of them, exist and relate to one another in 3 spatial dimensions.
+Whenever possible you should perform 3D colocalization analyses.
+You can even evaluate 3D colocalization over time in living cells/systems (4D colocalization anlaysis) for even more comprehensive results.

 ### Check image data for problems and suitability for analysis

-Questions you should ask before attempting colocalisation analysis from 2 colour channel images, using the pixel intensity spatial correlation methods of Manders and Costes:
+Questions you should ask before attempting colocalisation analysis from 2 colour channel images:

 1. Is the image data noisy?
 2. Has there been lossy compression?
 3. Is the intensity information saturated / clipped / overexposed?
 4. Is there a problem with uniform background / detector offset?
-5. What is the spatial resolution?
+5. What is the spatial resolution and is it sufficient to support my hypothesis?

 To begin with, we should check the images for problems that might make the colocalisation analysis methods fail or be unreliable.

-1. Significant noise (uncertainty in the pixel values - usually from detection of too few photons) means the methods we will use will significantly underestimate the true colocalization, or even completely fail to give the "right" result.
+1. Significant noise (uncertainty in the pixel values - usually from detection of too few photons) means the methods we will use will significantly underestimate the true colocalization, or even completely fail to give the true result.
 2. Lossy compression messes up the intensity information of the pixels, causing the colocalization result to be more or less wrong.
 3. Intensity clipping/saturation is bad news.
 Pixel intensity correlation measurements rely on the pixel intensities being true and not clipped to 255 when they were really higher!
 See the [Detect Information Loss](Detect_Information_Loss) tutorial for details on how to detect such problems.
 4. We should look for wrong offset / high background (since this confuses the auto threshold method, since zero signal is not zero pixel intensity but some larger number)
-5. Spatial resolution
+5. Spatial resolution:

 The spatial resolution of the images, by definition, determines the spatial resolution that you are measuring colocalization at.
 The results will be different at different levels of spatial resolution.
 If the image is one big pixel, everything will colocalize!